simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 ### 3. Appropriate PWM and ADC pin considerations

-As ADC conversion has to be synchronised with the PWM generated on ALL the phases, it is important that all the PWM generated for all the phases have aligned PWM and that it supports triggering of the ADC conversion.
+As ADC conversion has to be synchronized with the PWM generated on ALL the phases, it is important that all the PWM generated for all the phases have aligned PWM and that it supports triggering of the ADC conversion.
 Since the microcontrollers usually have more than one timer for PWM generation and more than one ADC for reading the analog values it is important to choose the right pins for the right phase.

 <blockquote class="info">
 <p class="heading">RULE OF THUMB: PWM timer and ADC pins</p>
-In order to maximise your chances for the low-side current sensing to work well we suggest to make sure that the PWM pins chosen for your driver all belong to the same Timer, and the ADC pins chosen for your current sense all belong to the same ADC.<br>
+In order to maximize your chances for the low-side current sensing to work well we suggest to make sure that the PWM pins chosen for your driver all belong to the same Timer, and the ADC pins chosen for your current sense all belong to the same ADC.<br>
 📢 Here is a quick guide to choosing appropriate PWM pins for different MCU architectures <a href="choosing_pwm_pins">see in docs</a>.<br>
 📢 Here is a quick guide to choosing appropriate ADC pins for different MCU architectures <a href="choosing_adc_pins">see in docs</a>.
 </blockquote>